-You’ll be certified as a Literacy Specialist in this program and build skills that allow you to not only teach face-to-face, but in a digital format as well.
-Become broadly versed in knowledge and strategies for teaching all types of students and learn how to develop an instructional plan for at-risk learners.
+You’ll build skills to teach face-to-face and in a digital format.
+Become broadly versed in knowledge and strategies for teaching all types of students and learn how to develop instructional plans for at-risk learners.

 To develop literacy specialists who:

 - Evaluate, diagnose, interpret and teach students with significant difficulties in reading and writing

 - Are prepared to work closely with diverse families and other educators to provide targeted, excellent literacy instruction